Doctor of Philosophy

 The results from Study 1 indicated that children as young as 9 years can understand the cohesion construct.
 They are able to identify (a) advantages relating to cohesive teams, (b) disadvantages relating to non-cohesive teams, and (c) methods for increasing cohesion within teams.
 Finally, in Study 1, children advanced motives for (a) joining, (b) maintaining, and (c) ceasing involvement on sport teams.

 Study 2 resulted in the development of potential items for the questionnaire.
 The research team (N = 4) and age appropriate children (N = 8) provided content validity for the advanced items.
 Furthermore, factorial validity was demonstrated via confirmatory factor analysis (CFA).
 The resulting Child Sport Cohesion Questionnaire containing 16 items (task cohesion = 7, social cohesion = 7, negative spurious items = 2) and a 5-point Likert scale, demonstrated a strong model fit, good internal consistency values, and a moderate inter-factor correlation.

 The findings from Study 3 revealed that the newly developed CSCQ possessed (a) convergent validity, (b) discriminant validity, and (c) factorial validity.
 In addition, partial support for predictive validity was established.
 Overall, the combination of the results from Study 3 provides support for the construct validity of the CSCQ.

 Martin, Luc J., "Development of a Cohesion Inventory for Children's Sport Teams" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 309.